Economic Development

 1. The Community Development Department (CDD) grants approval for commercial development projects in Florence.
 The Planning and Zoning process ensures that projects conform to the Town’s ordinances and design standards.

-2. Contact the CDD to determine the types of applications that are needed for a project, how to process the applications, and make an appointment for initial site/plan review.
+2. Contact the CDD to determine the types of applications that are needed for a project, how to process the applications, and make an appointment for an initial site/plan review.
 Other Town departments may be included in the process such as Building Safety and Public Works.

 4. Contact the Arizona Department of Revenue to inquire about the taxes associated with specific types of businesses.